Polymer/tattoo/README.md

 ## GitHub token

- 1. Generate a GitHub token here:  https://github.com/settings/tokens
+ - First, generate a GitHub token here:  https://github.com/settings/tokens
- 2. 3 ways to make it available to tattoo:
+ - 3 ways to make it available to tattoo:
     1. Put the token in a file called `github-token`
     2. Pass it to tattoo every time with `--github-token` CLI option.
     3. Put it in your `tattoo_config.json` file with key `"github-token"`